PoineDev/whatsapp-bulk-py/README.md

 * Login WhatsApp web via QR

-* When you can see your messages press ENTER.
+* When you can see your messages press ENTER on terminal.

 * Done!